scotthankinson/serverless-seed/README.md

-git init           # initialize an empty repository edit package.json to include new project name (project-name-like-this) edit serverless.yml to include new project name (projectNameLikeThis) edit sonar-project.properties to include new project name (project-name-like-this) edit README.md with the new project details
+git init           # initialize an empty repository edit package.json to include new project name (project-name-like-this) edit serverless.yml to include new project name (projectNameLikeThis) edit README.md with the new project details
 ```